 Suffolk University understands the need for families to make educated decisions about how to pay for college.
 That’s why we are committed to providing financial assistance on the basis of need and merit through federal, state, and institutional programs.
 Here’s how we have expressed that commitment in the past year alone:

-• Nearly half of the financial aid total came in the form of scholarships and grants, which do not need to be repaid.
+- Over half (57%) of that financial aid total came in the form of scholarships and grants, which do not need to be repaid.

-• Students received more than $6.2 million in work awards, including federal work study.
+- These students received more than $1.1 million in work awards, including federal work study.